Seteco/Somorrostro/netdata-backends.md

    `IP` can be `XX.XX.XX.XX` (IPv4), or `[XX:XX...XX:XX]` (IPv6).
 For IPv6 you can to enclose the IP in `[]` to separate it from the port.

    `PORT` can be a number of a service name.
-If omitted, the default port for the backend will be used (graphite = 2003, opentstb = 4242).
+If omitted, the default port for the backend will be used (graphite = 2003, opentsdb = 4242).

    Example IPv4: